malaikashaikh509-gif/Ecommerce_Analysis_Portfolio/README.md

 # Age Distribution
 ![Age Distribution](images/Age_Distribution.png)
+This visualization shows that most customers fall between the ages of 25 and 40, indicating a digitally active customer base that is likely to engage frequently with online shopping platforms.

 # Gender Distribution
 ![Gender Distribution](images/Gender_Distribution.png)
+The gender distribution appears relatively balanced, suggesting that the e-commerce platform attracts customers across genders without strong bias.

 # Income vs Engagement
 ![Income vs Engagement](images/Income_vs_Engagement.png)
+This chart indicates a positive relationship between annual income and time spent on the website, suggesting that higher-income customers tend to be more engaged.

 # Customer Segmentation
 ![Customer Segmentation](images/Customer_Segmentation.png)
+Customers are clearly grouped into low, medium, and high segments based on income and engagement, enabling targeted marketing and personalized strategies

 # Correlation Heatmap
 ![Correlation Heatmap](images/Correlation_Heatmap.png)
+The heatmap highlights time on site and annual income as key variables associated with customer engagement, supporting data-driven segmentation decisions.

 # Predictive Model Confusion Matrix
 ![Predictive Model](images/Predictive_Model_CM.png)
+The confusion matrix demonstrates that the predictive model can reasonably distinguish high-engagement customers using demographic and income features.